Fitness Model Kelsey Wells Flaunts Incredible Physique In Skintight Workout Gear

-On Wednesday, January 22, Kelsey Wells, founder of the PWR programs, provided her 2.7 million Instagram followers with some fitness inspiration by sharing a sizzling snap.
+On Wednesday, January 22, PWR program founder Kelsey Wells provided her 2.7 million Instagram followers with some fitness inspiration by sharing a sizzling snap.

 The picture shows the 29-year-old sitting on gray hardwood flooring in a dimly lit room.
-She sat with her elbow resting on her bent knee, as she gazed into the camera, flashing her beautiful smile.
+She sat with her elbow resting on her bent knee, gazing into the camera and flashing her beautiful smile.
 Kelsey flaunted her fit physique in a magenta sports bra and matching leggings.
 The skintight workout gear put her incredible curves and toned midsection on full display.
 She accessorized the sporty look with a white Apple Watch and a pair of multicolored Nike tennis shoes.

-For the photo, the brunette bombshell pull back her hair in what appears to be a low ponytail, with a few tendrils framing her gorgeous face.
-She enhanced her already gorgeous features by wearing a minimal amount of makeup, an application that included glowing highlighter, sculpted eyebrows, voluminous lashes, and nude lipstick.
+For the photo, the brunette bombshell pulled back her hair in what appears to be a low ponytail, with a few tendrils framing her gorgeous face.
+She enhanced her already gorgeous features by wearing a minimal amount of makeup — an application that included glowing highlighter, sculpted eyebrows, voluminous lashes, and nude lipstick.

 In the caption, the mother-of-one shared an empowering message about how exercise can have a positive impact on one’s mental health, even if physical results are not immediately seen.
 She also stated that she has been attempting to change the conversation regarding fitness in order to “help as many people as possible.”
 The social media sensation proceeded to implore fans to share their own fitness journey in the comments section.